Hunter College, Macaulay Honors College (Neuroscience)

 Algebra 2/Trigonometry Regents: 96

-Once you encounter algebra, its there to stay.
-Subsequently, no matter how far in math you go, variables are always going to pop up sooner or later.
-Therefore, it's a good idea to have a good base, and Algebra 1 is precisely that starting point.
-Having taught algebra for more than 2 years now, I could confidently say that I could help any student get up to speed with any curriculum the school throws at him.
+Having taught algebra for more than seven years now, I could confidently say that I could help any student get up to speed with any curriculum the school throws at him.
 Furthermore, as we go through the curriculum I will simultaneously prepare the student for the Integrated Algebra (Algebra 1) regents at the end of the school year.

 History was consistently my favorite and best subject throughout my school years.
 Part of the reason why I enjoyed AP U.S. History so much at Stuyvesant was because I had an inspiring teacher who clearly loved the subject and came up with ways to make it interesting by introducing outside sources and information.
 It is this very approach that I have incorporated into my tutoring - spicing up the often times monotonic textbook with articles, fun facts, and stories.
 Utilizing my past notes (which I have kept) and my love for history I believe I can get any student ahead of the competition.